Q: What exam should I take?

 Q: When are the exams offered at Charter Oak State College?

-A: You may download a copy of the latest schedule at Exam Registration and Schedules.
+A: Download a copy of the latest schedule.

 Preparing for Exams